altmp/altv-docs/articles/changelogs/upcoming.md

 > - player sendNames property
 > - sendNames parameter to accept method in connection queue (default is true)
 > - player dimension change event
+> - Warning when DLC resource name not only contain lowercase letters, numbers or "-"/"_" as special character or its not starting with a letter
 > ```

 ### Fixed